-Recognizing that something needed to be done, a woman named Sara Lee decided to create Black baby dolls that truly represented Black girls.
-These dolls were in stark contrast with other dolls of the time — witch were either stereotypical representations or simply darker versions of white dolls.
+Creech recognized that something needed to be done about the dearth of realistic dolls for kids of color.
+So she decided to create Black baby dolls that truly represented Black girls.
+These dolls were in stark contrast with other dolls of the time — whitch were either stereotypical representations or simply darker versions of white dolls.
 Lee even called on anthropologist and writer Zora Neale Hurston (yes, the acclaimed author of Their Eyes Were Watching God and Barracoon) to ensure she got it right.
 Hurston’s input led to the creation of the Sara Lee doll, one of the first realistic-looking Black dolls in the U.S. After they settled on a design, they still needed to determine the skin color for the doll.
 So Hurston and several other Black leaders (including sociologist Charles Johnson and baseball player Jackie Robinson) decided it would be best to market four different dolls — siblings — with varying facial features, hair and skin tones to display the diversity within the Black community.

 For example, in 2017, Krystal Kay decided to create custom dolls for Black girls and women because most of the dolls she saw in stores didn’t reflect the full body types and natural hair textures of Black and multiracial girls and women.

 “Black women are shapely; we’re curvy,” Kay tells SheKnows.
 “The overall reflection of us from top to bottom, our noses, our lips… Look at some of the historic Black dolls — they’re a mockery that over-exaggerates.
 We were mocked for years.”
 Kay’s dolls, on the other hand, reflect the expansive diversity of Black and biracial women — including dolls with albinism, vitiligo and disabilities.
 Her goal is to represent a new generation of doll makers who are committed to intersectionality: diversity within diversity.